What is the Common Short Code Administration?

 Who can benefit from applying for a short code?

-Using short codes offers many advantages if you:
+Short codes offers many advantages if you:

-• Need a professional, easy-to-remember number
+• Need a professional, easy-to-remember number for your SMS marketing strategy

 • Frequently send high volumes of SMS and MMS messages (to 30,000+ subscribers)

-• Plan to send large volumes of MMS messages in the U.S.
+• Plan to send large volumes of MMS messages in the US

 • Decide to send messages to target audiences in New Zealand